jamescherti/kirigami.el/README.md

 ## Comments from users

-* [neurolit on GitHub](https://github.com/jamescherti/kirigami.el/pull/1#issuecomment-3599434757): "thank you very much for this package!"
+* [neurolit on GitHub](https://github.com/jamescherti/kirigami.el/pull/1#issuecomment-3599434757): "Thank you very much for this package!"

+* [jcs090218](https://github.com/jamescherti/kirigami.el/issues/2#issue-3719002530): "Thanks for this great package!"

 ## Author and License